SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 ### Demoshop

 You can give Swish a go in our demoshop if you like.
-For redirect payments, you need to toggle `paymenturl` off, if you want to try seamless view, `paymenturl` must be toggled on.
+For redirect payments, you need to toggle `paymentUrl` off, if you want to try seamless view, `paymentUrl` must be toggled on.
 The demoshop uses the Merchant Swish Simulator, which enables you to test without using the Swish App.